alfredkzr/okta-events-to-aws/README.md

 - Create resource
 - Create ```POST``` method and then link to the Lambda with ```suspend-iam-user.py```
 - Create ```GET``` method and then link to the Lambda with ```events-hooker-verifier```
+- Go to Authorizers and create a new authorizer and the link to the Lambda with ```api-authoriser```.
+Enter authorizationToken as the Token Source.
+- Add the authorizer to your ```POST``` method which you have just created earlier.

 3. AWS IAM
 - Create an IAM user with same Okta username for suspension demonstation.